 Presented by the Manitou Springs Chamber of Commerce & Collin Street Bakery

 Located a mere seven miles away from the heart of downtown Colorado Springs sits the small town of Manitou Springs.
 Nestled in a shadowy basin at the foot of Pikes Peak, the town is a wonderous hodgepodge of modern culture and historical lore.
-Despite its somewhat hidden location, Manitou Springs thrives off a steady stream of tourist foot traffic driven by one-of-a-kind festivals, events, and traditions.
+Despite its somewhat hidden location, Manitou Springs thrives off a steady stream of tourist foot traffic driven by one-of-a-kind festivals, events, and traditions such as the Great Fruitcake Toss.

 Let Your Fruitcake Fly!